By: Talking Nutrition Editors

 While the science continues to emerge around the health benefits of HMOs, it is known that they reach the large intestine mostly undigested and serve as food for beneficial bacteria, supporting the development of a healthy community of bacteria, particularly bifidobacteria.5-7 Since roughly 70% of immune system cells are housed in the gut, the influence of the microbiome may extend into the functionality of the immune system.8,9

-Louise Kristine Vigsnæs, Head of Biology at DSM: The gut microbiota and its development in the infant is very important.
+Louise Kristine Vigsnæs, Head of Biology at dsm-firmenich: The gut microbiota and its development in the infant is very important.
 Emerging evidence suggests it could play several roles, such as influencing GI tract development, maintaining mucosal integrity, impacting the nutritional status of the host, and helping to defend against undesirable microbes.10

 A healthy gut microbiota can be quite important in developing a healthy immune system, with preclinical and clinical research indicating that it helps the immune system determine which microbes are okay to be present and which should not be present in the host.11,12